 Requesting a Waiver

-Form 8508 - Payers required to submit information returns electronically, but where such a filing would create an undue hardship, can request a waiver from the electronic filing requirement by submitting Form 8508, Request for Waiver from Filing Information Returns Electronically (Forms W-2, W-2G, 1042-S, 1097-BTC, 1098 Series, 1099 Series, 3921, 3922, 5498 Series, and 8027, or ACA Forms 1095-B, 1095-C or an Authoritative Transmittal Form 1094-C (Refer to Instructions for Form 1094-C and 1095-C)) (PDF).
-An approved waiver request provides exemption from the electronic requirement for the current tax year only.
-Payers are still required to file paper forms with the Internal Revenue Service or the Social Security Administration.
+Form 8508 - Filers who are otherwise required to submit information returns electronically, but who would suffer an undue hardship if they were to do so, can request a waiver from the electronic filing requirement by submitting Form 8508, Request for Waiver from Filing Information Returns Electronically (PDF).
+An approved waiver request provides exemption from the electronic filing requirement for the current tax year only.
+Filers are still required to file paper forms with the Internal Revenue Service or the Social Security Administration.

 Form 8508-I - To request a waiver from the electronic filing of Form 8966, FATCA Report (PDF), use Form 8508-I, Request for Waiver From Filing Information Returns Electronically (For Form 8966) (PDF).
 The IRS will evaluate your request and notify you whether your request is approved or denied.
 Submit it to the Internal Revenue Service, Technical Services Operation (TSO) at least 45 days before the due date of the returns for which you're requesting a waiver.
 Waiver requests are processed beginning January 1st of the calendar year the return is due.
 Request the waiver by mail to: Internal Revenue Service, FATCA, Stop 6052 AUSC, 3651 South IH 35, Austin, TX 78741.